So, what should you know about heroin and Suboxone? What is heroin and is it really different from Suboxone?

 The interactions, dangers, and benefits of Suboxone all have to be weighed carefully if a physician is considering administering Suboxone to help someone stop using heroin.
 For example, one of the dangers of Suboxone is the fact that it can lead to misuse on its own.
 Because it can be habit-forming for some people, the use of Suboxone has to be carefully monitored.
 It should also be noted that Suboxone doesn’t alleviate cravings for opioids.

 Methadone is another form of medication-assisted treatment for heroin and opioid addiction, but it has to be given in a designated clinic, while Suboxone can be prescribed by physicians with special licensing.
 This can make Suboxone potentially riskier if the doctor administering it isn’t well-versed in addiction treatment.
 At the same time, the more widespread availability of Suboxone means that more people have access to treatment options for heroin and opioid addiction.

 If you are taking Suboxone or your doctor is considering prescribing it to you, it’s important to carefully evaluate interactions, dangers, and benefits.
-We’ve looked at possible dangers & benefits of Suboxone, but what about interactions?
+We’ve looked at the possible dangers and benefits of Suboxone, but what about interactions?